Good News! - It is preventable

 There are several drugs on the market that are licensed for preventing malaria, which one to use will depend on your individual circumstances, so please consult your Doctor and don’t forget to tell them of any other activities that you might be doing on holiday, like Scuba Diving as this can have an impact on which drug to use.

 The next most important thing to do is to avoid getting bitten.
 Insect repellent and sleeping under a mosquito net is a must.
-Always insist on a mosquito net or pack your own and find away of hanging it over you at night.
+Always insist on a mosquito net.
+Most hotels and lodges will have a mosquito net in the room.
+But if they don't, pack your own and find a way of hanging it over you at night.
 Take the net down in the day and roll it up or tuck it into the bottom of the bed so that nothing can get inside.

 It is also a good idea to spray your room with an insecticide before going in at night to kill any mosquito that may have flown in during the day.
 Mosquito coils if available are very effective.

 Mosquitoes feed from Dusk till Dawn.
 So at dusk the mosquito attack – this is the most dangerous time and generally lasts for about an hour and a half.
 You must use Insect repellent - Tabard and Peaceful Sleep are the two that I have used and find work.
 I also recommended you put on protective clothing – long sleeve shirts, trousers and socks.